 Focus on the light at the tunnel’s end

 When people are suffering from mental health issues, it can be difficult for them to see life beyond their immediate situation.
 This is why it is crucial for you to remain upbeat and positive.
 Rather than dwelling on the source of the difficulties, keep a clear eye on the light at the end of the tunnel.
 Don’t look upon depressive episodes as situations which are all-consuming.
 Try to view them as a difficult journey, but one which you can undertake together, with you offering unconditional support.
+Check out these 5 reasons you might be feeling off.

 Look for professional advice